huy310304/SAT-score-prediction/README.md

 - **Data Randomization and Generation:** Generated synthetic data and introduced randomization techniques to enhance model robustness and generalization.

-- **Visualizations:** Created informative visualizations of training and validation metrics to analyze the model's performance.
+- **Visualizations:** Created informative plotting visualizations of training and validation metrics to analyze the model's performance.

+- **Demo:** Created a CLI demo of predicting the SAT score.

 ## Prequisites